Mysore: Administration and utilities

 The civic administration of the city is managed by the Mysore City Corporation, which was established as a municipality in 1888 and converted into a corporation in 1977.
 Overseeing engineering works, health, sanitation, water supply, administration and taxation, the corporation is headed by a Mayor, who is assisted by commissioners and council members.
 The city is divided into 65 wards and the council members (also known as corporators) are elected by the citizens of Mysore every five years.
 The council members, in turn, elect the mayor.
 The annual budget of the corporation for the year 2011–2012 was ₹4.27 billion.
 Among 63 cities covered under the Jawaharlal Nehru National Urban Renewal Mission, Mysore City Corporation was adjudged the second-best city municipal corporation and was given the "Nagara Ratna" award in 2011.
+The present MCC Commissioner is Shri.Tanveer Asif.

 Urban growth and expansion is managed by the Mysore Urban Development Authority (MUDA), which is headed by a commissioner.
 Its activities include developing new layouts and roads, town planning and land acquisition.
 One of the major projects undertaken by MUDA is the creation of an Outer Ring Road to ease traffic congestion.
 Citizens of Mysore have criticised MUDA for its inability to prevent land mafias and ensure lawful distribution of housing lands among city residents.
 The Chamundeshwari Electricity Supply Corporation is responsible for electric supply to the city.

+The Mysuru City Police, headed by a Commissioner of Police (CP), is responsible for policing and law enforcement in the city.
+At present, the Commissionerate oversees 18 police stations, including a Women's Police Station, five traffic subdivisions, and one Cyber, Economic and Narcotics (CEN) Police Station.
+Karnataka Fire and Emergency Services, provide fire and emergency services in the city.